+VAPOR PRESSURE: Not established. pH: Not established.

 OXIDIZING PROPERTIES: Not applicable.
 EXPLOSIVE PROPERTIES: Not applicable.
+COEFFICIENT OF OIL/WATER DISTRIBUTION (PARTITION COEFFICIENT): Not established.
+HOW TO DETECT THIS SUBSTANCE (identification properties): The odor and color of these products may be distinguishing characteristics to identify it event of a spill.
+10. STABILITY and REACTIVITY CHEMICAL STABILITY: Stable under conditions of normal temperature and pressure.
+DECOMPOSITION PRODUCTS: Combustion: If exposed to extremely high temperatures, these products can decompose to generate carbon and nitrogen oxides and formaldehyde.
+Hydrolysis: None known.
+MATERIALS WITH WHICH SUBSTANCE IS INCOMPATIBLE: Strong oxidizers, water-reactive materials.
+POSSIBILITY OF HAZARDOUS REACTION OR POLYMERIZATION: Will not occur.
 CONDITIONS TO AVOID: Exposure to or contact with extreme temperatures and incompatible chemicals.

-PART IV Is there any other useful information about this material?

-11. TOXICOLOGICAL INFORMATION

-SYMPTOMS OF OVEREXPOSURE BY ROUTE OF EXPOSURE: The most significant routes of occupational overexposure are inhalation and contact with skin and eyes.
+11. TOXICOLOGICAL INFORMATION SYMPTOMS OF OVEREXPOSURE BY ROUTE OF EXPOSURE: The most significant routes of occupational overexposure are inhalation and contact with skin and eyes.
 The symptoms of overexposure to this material, via route of entry, are as described below.

-INHALATION: This product does not normally present a significant inhalation hazard under anticipated circumstances of use.
-Inhalation of vapors, mists, or sprays of this material, may mildly irritate the nose, throat, and other tissues of the respiratory system.

-CONTACT WITH SKIN or EYES: Due to the colorants, skin contact may discolor contaminated areas.
-Skin contact may cause mild irritation in sensitive individuals.
-Repeated or prolonged skin overexposure may cause dermatitis (dry, red skin).

-CONTACT WITH SKIN or EYES (continued): Eye contact with this material can moderately irritate the eyes, causing discomfort, tearing, and redness.
+Inhalation: These products do not normally present a significant inhalation hazard under anticipated circumstances of use.
+Inhalation of vapors, mists, or sprays of this material, may temporarily mildly irritate the nose, throat, and other tissues of the respiratory system.
+Contact with Skin or Eyes: Due to the colorants, skin contact may discolor contaminated areas.
+Skin contact is not expected to cause adverse effect.
+Eye contact with this material may mildly irritate the eyes, causing discomfort, tearing, and redness.
 Because the eye tissue may be stained, vision may be temporarily blurred.

-SKIN ABSORPTION: The components of this product are not known to be absorbed through intact skin.

-INGESTION: Though not anticipated to be a significant route of occupational exposure, ingestion of large quantities of this material may cause nausea, vomiting, diarrhea, and discoloration of the mouth, teeth, and tissues of the throat.

-INJECTION: Accidental injection of this liquid (as may occur by a puncture with a contaminated object) will cause local pain, irritation, and redness.

-HEALTH EFFECTS OR RISKS FROM EXPOSURE: An Explanation in Lay In the event of overexposure, the following symptoms may be observed:
+Skin Absorption: The trace Phenoxyethanol component can be absorbed through intact skin.
+Due to the small amount in this product, no adverse effect is expected by this route.
+Ingestion: Though not anticipated to be a significant route of occupational exposure, ingestion of large quantities of this material may cause stomach upset, nausea, and discoloration of the mouth, teeth, and tissues of the throat.
+Injection: Accidental injection of this liquid (as may occur by a puncture with a contaminated object) will cause local pain, irritation, and redness.
+HEALTH EFFECTS OR RISKS FROM EXPOSURE: In the event of overexposure, the following symptoms may be observed: Acute: The ink may stain hair, skin, and other contaminated tissue.
+Eye contact may cause mild irritation.

-Hazard Scale: 0 = Minimal 1 = Slight 2 = Moderate 3 = Serious 4 = Severe = Chronic hazard

-ACUTE: The ink may stain hair, skin, and other contaminated tissue.
-Acute exposure to this material via skin contact and inhalation may mildly irritate contaminated tissue.
-Eye contact will cause moderate irritation.
 Ingestion of large amounts may cause nausea, vomiting, diarrhea.

-CHRONIC: Repeated or prolonged skin overexposure may cause dermatitis (dry, red skin).
+11. TOXICOLOGICAL INFORMATION (Continued) HEALTH EFFECTS OR RISKS FROM EXPOSURE (continued):

+Chronic: None expected.

-TARGET ORGANS: ACUTE: Skin, central nervous system, eyes.
-CHRONIC: Skin, reproductive system.
+TARGET ORGANS: Acute: Skin, eyes.
+Chronic: None.

-TOXICITY DATA: Specific toxicology data currently available for components of this product in greater than 1% concentration are as follows.
+TOXICITY DATA: Specific toxicology data currently available for components of these products are as follows.

-PROPRIETARY DISPERSING AGENT:
+PROPRIETARY BLACK PIGMENT: